 There are cattle grazing boundary gates, please keep them closed!

 This trail is best ridden from October through May, at the latest.
 This area gets 110 degree summers that tap into spring and fall as well.
 Please check weather conditions prior to riding.

-At the bottom of the trail you HAVE TO make a right and climb out "dry wash".
-Palm Canyon Trail is off-limits from here (Sovereign Indian Land).
+At the bottom of the trail you HAVE TO make a right and climb out a "dry wash".
+The riding here is a long slog through sand.
+The Palm Canyon Epic Trail is off-limits from here (Sovereign Indian Land).
 They have there own laws, and GUNS!

 Need to Know

 This is a shuttle ride.
 It's recommended to leave a car on hwy 111 and Date Palm Dr. Park at the top on hwy.74 and Pine View Dr. There are several places to stage a car at the bottom depending on which option you decide to finish out the ride.

 I strongly recommend bringing a GPS and having this trail downloaded to the MTB Project MTB Project mobile app